ravaioli/solarpunk-mandala/docs/core-model/01-ontology-analytic-idealism.md

 This ontology shifts our entire paradigm: instead of seeing consciousness as a fragile accident inside a dead universe, we see the universe as a living, experiential process, and ourselves as integral expressions of it.
 This provides a profound philosophical foundation for SolarPunk's core values of interconnection, regeneration, and hopeful co-creation.

+## 🌌 Reality Engine

+*If document 00 was the operating system, this is the physics engine.
+Here we establish what kind of "reality" the Solarpunk Mandala inhabits.*

+**Key Mindshift:** We're moving from *how things work* to *what things fundamentally are*.

+**Reading Lens:** Try reading this not as abstract philosophy, but as practical instructions for world-building.

 ## Core Propositions

 1. **Individual minds are not emergent properties of brains, but dissociated alters within MAL**—akin to personalities in a single psyche, each with its own boundary of experience.